abelmarnk/Wrapper/To do.md

-- Do signing accounts in a CPI have to be passed in the order of their signatures(or their signatures passed in that order)?
-- Add event emitting when commits are created
-- Deduplicate logic where possible
-- Standardize schema for the client
-- Add detailed errors to the client
+- Add code for the client
-- Change the structure of the CreateCommit and Base struct to ensure it is never left in an inconsistent state
-- Add more tests(e.g other token program operations, swaps, e.t.c)
+- Add tests for the program
 - Update the Doc.md
 - Update the Readme.md